SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ## Monitoring

-This Helm chart offers the possibilitie to monitor SonarQube with Prometheus.
-Per default the jmx metrics for the Web Bean and the CE Bean are exposed on port 8000 and 8001.
-These Values can be configures with `prometheusExporter.webBeanPort` and `prometheusExporter.ceBeanPort`.
+This Helm chart offers the possibilitie to monitor SonarQube with Prometheus, with three exporters:

+- one for the *Web Server* process: a [jmx_exporter](https://github.com/prometheus/jmx_exporter), running as a JVM agent, and listening by default on port `8000` (`monitoring-web`), with metrics on `/`
+- one for the *Compute Engine* process: a [jmx_exporter](https://github.com/prometheus/jmx_exporter), running as a JVM agent, and listening by default on port `8001` (`monitoring-ce`), with metrics on `/`
+- one for the *Search Engine* process: an [elasticsearch_exporter](https://github.com/prometheus-community/elasticsearch_exporter), running in its own container in the SonarQube pod, and listening by default on port `8002` (`monitoring-es`), with metrics on `/metrics`

+All three exporters are enabled by default, and can be disabled via `prometheusExporter.enabled:false`.

+Listening ports can be configured with `prometheusExporter.webBeanPort`, `prometheusExporter.ceBeanPort` and `prometheusExporter.esMetricsPort`.

+Other `prometheusExporter.*` values are for configuring the two JMX exporter agents, while the ElasticSearch exporter is configured via the `prometheusExporter.elasticsearch.*` values.

 ### PodMonitor